apigee/iloveapis2015-jwt-jwe-jws/jwt_signed/apiproxy/README.md

   </Properties>

   <ClassName>com.apigee.callout.jwt.JwtCreatorCallout</ClassName>
-  <ResourceURL>java://apigee-edge-callout-jwt-signed-1.0.13.jar</ResourceURL>
+  <ResourceURL>java://apigee-edge-callout-jwt-signed-1.0.14.jar</ResourceURL>
 </JavaCallout>
 ```

 The pemfile need not be encrypted.
 If it is, obviously you need to
 specify the password .
-Despite the name of the property, the file can
-be in DER format or PEM format.
+It should be in PEM format.
 The class looks for the file in the
 jarfile under the /resources directory.

 You can also specify the PEM-encoded private key directly in the XML